-GTD2 and TDC both involve two learning processes, a primary one for \mathbf{w} and a secondary one for \mathbf{v} .
+GTD2 and TDC both involve two learning processes, a primary one for w and a secondary one for v.
 The logic of the primary learning process relies on the secondary learning process having finished, at least approximately, whereas the secondary learning process proceeds without being influenced by the first.
 We call this sort of asymmetrical dependence a cascade.
 In cascades we often assume that the secondary learning process is proceeding faster and thus is always at its asymptotic value, ready and accurate to assist the primary learning process.
 The convergence proofs for these methods often make this assumption explicitly.
 These are called two-time-scale proofs.
-The fast time scale is that of the secondary learning process, and the slower time scale is that of the primary learning process.
-If α is the step size of the primary learning process, and β is the step size of the secondary learning process, then these convergence proofs will typically require that in the limit $\beta \to 0$ and $\frac{\alpha}{\beta} \to 0$.
+The fast time scale is that of the secondary learning process, and the slower time scale is that of the primary learning process, then these convergence proofs will typically require that in the limit $\beta \to 0$ and $\frac{\alpha}{\beta} \to 0$ .

 Gradient-TD methods are currently the most well understood and widely used stable off-policy methods.
-There are extensions to action values and control (GQ, Maei et al., 2010), to eligibility traces (GTD(λ) and GQ(λ), Maei, 2011; Maei and Sutton, 2010), and to nonlinear function approximation (Maei et al., 2009).
+There are extensions to action values and control (GQ, Maei et al., 2010), to eligibility traces (GTD( $\lambda$ ) and GQ( $\lambda$ ), Maei, 2011; Maei and Sutton, 2010), and to nonlinear function approximation (Maei et al., 2009).
 There have also been proposed hybrid algorithms midway between semi-gradient TD and gradient TD (Hackman, 2012; White and White, 2016).
-Hybrid-TD algorithms behave like Gradient-TD algorithms in states where the target and behavior policies are very different, and behave like semi-gradient algorithms in states where the target and behavior policies are the same.
+Hybrid-TD algorithms behave like Gradient-TD algorithms in states where the target and behavior policies are very different, and behave like semigradient algorithms in states where the target and behavior policies are the same.
 Finally, the Gradient-TD idea has been combined with the ideas of proximal methods and control variates to produce more efficient methods (Mahadevan et al., 2014; Du et al., 2017).